Derbyshire health and care system continues Critical Incident

 Health and care services continue to work together to resolve the situation, and there are steps everyone can take to help.

-What members of the public can do to help
+Critical incident: how the public can do to help

 Our teams continue to work exceptionally hard and we would like to reassure our patients and the public that despite the challenges faced and the changes highlighted, essential services remain fully open for anyone who needs them so if you require urgent medical help, you should continue to come forward.